 Deafinitely Theatre’s 4Play is a showcase of four short plays written by Deafinitely Creative competition finalists.
 I was lucky enough to be one of the featured writers last year, and I wanted to come and see what they’re up to now.

 I wasn’t disappointed.
-The first two plays were quite dark, the first, A Sweet Slice of Life written by Steven Collins I found a bit hard to follow I admit, but it makes more sense now I’ve read Charlie Swinbourne’s review at Disability Arts Online.
-That’s not to say it wasn’t powerful and bloody surreal; and if I know Steven’s work, then his objective has probably been achieved.
+The first two plays were quite dark, the first, A Sweet Slice of Life written by Stephen Collins I found a bit hard to follow I admit, but it makes more sense now I’ve read Charlie Swinbourne’s review at Disability Arts Online.
+That’s not to say it wasn’t powerful and bloody surreal; and if I know Stephen’s work, then his objective has probably been achieved.

 Confusions of a Shadow Boxer by Matthew Gurney had an amazing twist that I didn’t see coming, and gave food for thought.
 The next two plays were much lighter, and being a sci-fi nut, I really enjoyed Lianne Herbert’s TwentyFortySeven, which turned the future on its head with a deaf-led government.
 Some moments were hilarious, with just enough dark undertone to keep it real.
 The last play, Absence in Time by Vitalis Katakinas was completely visual, with no BSL or speech, but still perfectly clear – and funny.
 Judging by some of the laughter, the audience were wetting themselves.
 Job done.